 Art Therapy is a form of psychotherapy, but it uses art media as its primary mode of communication.
 I like to compare the therapeutic process of creating art to meditation.
 Meditation is like taking a break; its purpose is to focus on directly creating mental space so as to allow one to gain perspective and communicate this new perspective.
 Creating art works similarly, but through a different process; the art-creation process itself indirectly creates mental space unconsciously by focusing on a creative task, and the product of the creative task (the art) communicates the art-creator’s new perspective.
 Thus, like traditional psychotherapy, art therapy provides methods to develop self-awareness, coping skills, processing of stressful or traumatic experiences, and enhancement of one’s cognitive abilities.
 In addition, you can enjoy the life-affirming pleasures of making art.

-As an art therapist, I offer a unique opportunity to process your experiences.
-With psychological blocks, people tend to worry where or how a new perspective will emerge and where it might lead them.
-Anxiety paralyzes and makes verbal communication difficult.
-This is the inherent disadvantage of traditional methods of psychotherapy.
-Through a combination of making art and talking, however, new perspectives can sometimes emerge with greater ease.
-I can help you to gently push outward on the boundaries of your comfort zone, and slowly and safely practice a new and more expansive way of being.
+As an Art Therapist, I offer a unique opportunity to process your experiences.
+Oftentimes, people tend to worry where or how therapeutic perspectives will emerge and where it may lead them.
+Anxiety can be paralyzing, making verbal communication difficult; that's the inherent disadvantage of traditional methods of psychotherapy.
+Through a combination of making art and talking, however, sometimes new perspectives emerge with greater ease.
+I can help you slowly and safely practice a new and more expansive way of being, gently pushing outward on the boundaries of your comfort zone.
 I can help you change.
-Using art therapy is entirely optional, but it is a beneficial tool in accessing and communicating what might not be available by words alone.
+Using art as therapy is entirely optional, but it is a beneficial tool in communicating what might not be available by words alone.

-The journey toward change is, at times, very hard; embarking on that journey, however, is one that can be full of joy as you learn about yourself, develop connections, and break free to experience your life more fully and authentically.
-Everyone has a unique journey.
-It is my privilege to witness and support yours.
+Journeying toward change is at times, very hard.
+However, choosing to embark on that path can be full of joy as you learn about yourself, develop connections, and experience your life more fully and authentically.
+Everyone has a unique journey, and it's my privilege to witness and support yours.